redis-stack/redis-stack-docs/docs/stack/clients/om-clients/stack-python.md

 Creating redis_om_python_flask_starter ... done
 ```

-If you're using Redis Enterprise Cloud, you'll need the hostname, port number, and password for your database.
+If you're using Redis Cloud, you'll need the hostname, port number, and password for your database.
 Use these to set the `REDIS_OM_URL` environment variable like this:

 ```bash
 $ export REDIS_OM_URL=redis://default:<password>@<host>:<port>